Skip to content Skip to navigation menu

 191119_Autumn2_C_transformingwoodwork1.jpg

-Treat, restore and transform your interior woodwork, overhauling your spaces and enhancing your interior décor.
-Revive scuffed skirting boards, yellowing windowsills and tired mouldings, or touch up the picture rails and revamp the stairparts with a fresh lick of interior wood paint.
+Treat, restore and transform interior woodwork, overhaul your space and enhance your interior décor.
+Revive scuffed skirting boards, yellowing window sills and tired mouldings, or even touch up picture rails and revamp your stairparts.
+All of this can be done with a fresh lick of interior wood paint.

 The techniques used will vary slighting depending on what you’re working with, however, the key to a professional finish is all in the detail.
 Whether you have already painted woodwork or are replacing and installing untreated timber mouldings for the first time; thorough preparation, patience and TLC will give you the best finish.